MatteoMicozzi/thermostat/README.md

 ```
 As a User
 So that I can save energy
-I would like a maximum temperature of 25 degrees
+I would like a maximum temperature of 25 degrees when PSM is on
 ```
 If power saving mode is off, the maximum temperature is 32 degrees
 ```